rossmc/how-to-venia/how-to-articles/project-set-up/index.md

 # Project Set-Up
-This project is based on PWA Studio v4.
+This project is based on PWA Studio develop branch after the release of v4.0.0.
 Please ensure you have the correct [stack prerequisites] installed locally before continuing.

 ## Overview
 We are going to create a PWA Studio app with it's scaffolding mechanism available from it's `npm init @magento/pwa` command.